zinho02/bio-counter/README.md

 ### fragile counter
 Here we have better implementations than our initial ideas, but they yet are not stable enough.
 ### robust counter
-In the file "Used/ourSwicth_1bitCounter.m" we make our toggle switch with only one input that was used in the paper.
+In the file "Used/ourSwicth_1bitCounter.m" we have our toggle switch with only one input that was used in the paper.
-In the file "Used/3bitCounter.m" we have 2 plots, the first one represents the internal elements of the third switch.
-And the second plot illutrates the output of a 3 bit counter.
+In the file "Used/3bitCounter.m" we have our implementation of a 3 bit counter used in the paper.
 For all of these models:
 (i)   We have exchanged the name of the repressor ri to pi.
 (ii)  The name of the elements of the second switch have "se" in their beginning.